 At least with my mind clearing my caged frustration can be channelled towards productive things.
 I will return to BJJ, but as long as I am sensible I can hopefully not have to immediately take another injury break!

-I have written another NoobGrind article, this one is about Way of the Exploding Fist 2.
-Please check out the previous blog post from October for part 1.
+I have written another NoobGrind article.
 I hope the surprise twist for the 3rd article works, I worry it may not be as cool when written out as when I first thought about it …

 Currently I have a lot of pain in my neck, shoulders and arms, even sitting up can escalate it.
 I have been given some stronger painkillers and told to rest up more, so hopefully that will help.
 Maybe my negative spin on my writing is more to do with a lack of sleep and constant pain, but then writing can always be improved 😉